Prospective Student information

 Each year approximately twelve students are selected as marine technician interns aboard sea-going research vessels that are part of the University National Oceanographic Laboratory System (UNOLS) and the United States Coast Guard and the Ocean Exploration Trust.
 Most internships last for 2-12 weeks and occur all over the country and all over the world: Florida, California, Hawaii, Alaska, Samoa, Europe, etc. All intern travel to and from the ship is covered by the MATE Center, and the intern lives and eats aboard the vessel for the duration of most internships.
 We also place one six-month intern each spring, and the intern is provided with on station housing when the ship is in port.
 In addition, all interns receive a stipend of $500/week.

-Applications for the summer 2016 internships will open in February.
+Applications for the summer 2016 internships are now closed.

 MATE internships focus on technology and scientific support of marine research rather than the academic research.
 Click here to see a description of the 2008 and 2009 internships and click here for a description of the 2011-2013 internships.
 Click here to download a PowerPoint that shows the experiences of several interns in 2009, 2010, and 2011 and click here for the 2012 interns' PowerPoint.
 They describe their experiences, show photos of their internship, and explain what they did.
 This article was written by two interns in 2012 about their experience with a tool called the Habcam on the R/V Hugh R Sharp.
 You can also check out the blogs of interns by clicking here.